Best LED Parking Lot Lights (2026 Guide)

 Light Distribution Types

-LED parking lot fixtures come in standardized distribution patterns:
+LED parking lot fixtures use standardized IES distribution patterns — specify this when ordering:

-- Type II: Narrow forward throw.
-Best for walkways, roadside edges.
+- Type II: Narrow forward throw — walkways, roadside edges

-- Type III: Moderate forward throw.
-Best for parking lot perimeters, building-adjacent poles.
+- Type III: Moderate forward throw — parking perimeters, building-adjacent poles

-- Type IV: Wide forward throw.
-Best for wall-mounted or single-row applications.
+- Type IV: Wide forward throw — wall-mounted or single-row applications

-- Type V: Square/circular pattern.
-Best for center-of-lot poles.
+- Type V: Square/circular pattern — center-of-lot poles

 Pole Height Guidelines